Roll20/roll20-api-scripts/Its A Trap/README.md

 #### Message
 This message will be displayed when the trap is activated.

-e.g. 'You feel a floor sink under your feet as you step on a hidden pressure plate.
+e.g. _'You feel a floor sink under your feet as you step on a hidden pressure plate.
 Behind you, you hear the violent grinding of stone against stone, getting closer.
-A massive rolling boulder is heading this way!'
+A massive rolling boulder is heading this way!'_

-#### Disabled
+#### Disabled?
 This sets whether the trap is currently disabled or not.
-A trap that is disabled will not be activated if it is triggered.
+A trap that is disabled cannot be triggered.

-#### GM Only
+#### Show GM Only
 This sets whether the trap's activation will only be shared with the GM.
-If this is set to 'yes', the trap's GM Notes and its theme-based results will be shared only with the GM.
+If this is set to **yes**, the trap's GM Notes and its theme-based results will be shared only with the GM.
 Visible effects of a trap, such as the its message, sound, Areas of Effect, etc. will be ignored, and the trap will not be revealed.